k3jph/k3jph.github.io/_ancestry/national-society-descendants-of-early-quakers.md

 American Quakers, each of whom played an important role in the development of their communities:

-- **Marmaduke Coate**: A prominent member of the Quaker community in New Jersey and Pennsylvania, Marmaduke Coate's dedication to the principles of the Society of Friends helped shape the early settlements in these regions.
+- [Marmaduke Coate](/ancestry/nssar)--A prominent member of the Quaker community in New Jersey and Pennsylvania, Marmaduke Coate's dedication to the principles of the Society of Friends helped shape the early settlements in these regions.
-- **Joseph Coppock**: Active within the Quaker faith, Joseph Coppock was a steadfast supporter of Quaker values and contributed to the growth of the faith in the American colonies.
+- Joseph Coppock--Active within the Quaker faith, Joseph Coppock was a steadfast supporter of Quaker values and contributed to the growth of the faith in the American colonies.
 His legacy lives on through his descendants, who continued to practice and promote Quaker beliefs.
-- **William Cloud**: One of the earliest settlers in Pennsylvania, William Cloud arrived in the late 17th century as part of William Penn's initiative to establish a Quaker refuge.
+- William Cloud--One of the earliest settlers in Pennsylvania, William Cloud arrived in the late 17th century as part of William Penn's initiative to establish a Quaker refuge.
 His involvement in the community demonstrates the pioneering spirit and resilience of early Quaker settlers.
-- **[Alexander Underwood](/ancestry/sdcc)**: An early Quaker minister, Alexander Underwood was deeply involved in the spiritual life of his community, spreading the teachings of the Society of Friends.
+- [Alexander Underwood](/ancestry/sdcc)--An early Quaker minister, Alexander Underwood was deeply involved in the spiritual life of his community, spreading the teachings of the Society of Friends.
 His contributions reflect the commitment and steadfastness of early Friends in establishing peaceful and principled communities.
-- **Ellis Pugh**: A noted Quaker minister and author, Ellis Pugh's influence extended beyond his community as he helped spread Quaker teachings through his writings.
+- Ellis Pugh--A noted Quaker minister and author, Ellis Pugh's influence extended beyond his community as he helped spread Quaker teachings through his writings.
 His dedication to the faith provides a significant link to the rich history of Quaker spirituality and ministry.